galahad-creative/idle-mmo-wiki/en/community-and-competition/shrine.md

 Once activated, the boosts will appear on your character page under the **Effects** section.

  If you activate boosts close to reset time, they will only last until the reset.
 For instance: As the Shrine resets at **12:00 PM UTC** and you activate boosts at **11:55 AM UTC**, you will only benefit for __5__ minutes.

+### Token Contribution

+Other than Gold, you can also contribute Tokens to the Shrine, and they will automatically be converted into Gold at a ratio of **800 Gold per Token**.

+For example:
+- Contributing **10** Tokens equals **8,000 Gold** contributed to the Shrine.

+Only characters at a total level of **600** and above may contribute tokens to the shrine.

 ### Reset Time